 Current Status: Open but advance reservations are required

 Part of Golden Gate National Recreation Area, Muir Woods National Monument preserves one of the Bay Area’s last old growth coast redwood groves.
-A 30-minute drive northwest of Golden Gate Bridge, Muir Woods was established as a national monument in 1908 and named after the environmentalist John Muir, who helped create Yosemite National Park.
+A 30-minute drive northwest of Golden Gate Bridge, Muir Woods was established as a national Bay Area monument in 1908, named after John Muir, who helped create Yosemite National Park.
 Muir Woods was drawing one million visitors annually and operates as a day-use area.
 Parking is limited and visitors arriving late may have to park on Muir Woods Road and walk to the visitor center.

 Related: Discover A National Park By Boat